-The purpose of the proposed HPARU Project is to widen the road to a width of 8.5 m and make adjustments in alignment to improve the road design.
-The surface area disturbed by the existing HPAR is approximately:
+The proposed HPARU Project would widen the road to a total width of 8.5 m and make adjustments in alignment to improve the road design.
+The surface area currently disturbed by the HPAR is approximately:

 - 35.6 ha for the road footprint, - 63.2 ha for cut/fill slopes and areas cleared of vegetation along the HPAR right of way, and - 2.3 ha area that was cleared for the construction camp and laydown area for the 2014 road reconstruction.